A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 \end{lemma} This lemma is an immediate consequence of \cite[Section 1.3.7, equation 1.11]{Abbondandolo2001_MorseHamilt}.
-Roughly, since we are taking the lower semicontinous extension of the Conley-Zehnder index when dealing with the possibly degenerate orbit $\gamma_0$, the Conley-Zehnder index of an orbit bifurcating from $\gamma_0$ can be at distance at most $2n$ from $\meanCZ(z_0,H)$.
+Since we are taking the lower-semicontinuous extension of the Conley-Zehnder index when dealing with the possibly degenerate orbit $\gamma_0$, the Conley-Zehnder index of an orbit bifurcating from $\gamma_0$ can be at distance at most $2n$ from $\meanCZ(z_0,H)$.

-Next, we argue that local Floer homology provides the ``building blocks'' of filtered Floer homology.
+Now we turn to the relation between local Floer homology and filtered Floer homology of a degenerate Hamiltonian.
+We will find that local Floer homology classes provide the ``building blocks'' of filtered Floer homology in certain simple situations.
 Recall that the set of critical values of the Hamiltonian action functional $\cA_H$ is denoted by $\bS(H)$. \begin{prop} Assume that $z_0$ is an isolated fixed point of $\phi^1_H$ such that $\cA_H(z_0)=a_0$ is an isolated critical value.
 If $a<b$ are such that $[a,b]\cap\bS(H)=\left\{a_0\right\}$, then there exists an \emph{injective} morphism

-\end{prop} \begin{proof} Recall that when $a,b\notin\bS(H)$, the Floer homology of $H$ in action window $(a,b]$ is by definition the Floer homology in the same action window of any non-degenerate $\tilde H$ which is close enough to $H$.
+\end{prop} \begin{proof} Recall that when $a,b\notin\bS(H)$, the Floer homology of $H$ in action window $(a,b]$ is by definition the Floer homology in the same action window of a non-degenerate $\tilde H$ which is sufficiently $C^\infty$-close to $H$.

 Fix once and for all a sufficiently small isolating neighborhood $\cU_0$ of the 1-periodic orbit $\gamma_0(t)=\phi^t_H(z_0)$.
 Let $G$ be a Hamiltonian which equals $H$ outside $\cU_0$ and is non-degenerate in $\cU_0$, so close to $H$ such that the local Floer chain complex $\CF^\loc_*\left(G,\cU_0,J\right)$ is well defined.
-There always exists a \emph{non-degenerate} Hamiltonian $\tilde H$ which coincides with $G$ in $\cU_0$.
-If $G$ is close enough to $H$, we can choose $\tilde H$ close enough to $H$ so that its Floer homology defines the Floer homology of $H$.
-We can pick the almost-complex structure $J$ generically such that both the Floer chain complexes in study are well defined.
+Since $G$ is non-degenerate in $\cU_0$, there always exists a non-degenerate Hamiltonian $\tilde H$ which coincides with $G$ in $\cU_0$.
+Up to taking $G$ even closer to $H$, we can choose $\tilde H$ close enough to $H$ so that its Floer homology defines the Floer homology of $H$.
+We can pick the almost-complex structure $J$ generically such that the Floer chain complex of $\tilde H$ and the local Floer chain complex defined by $G$ are both well defined.

 Let $I=(a,b]$ and $I'=(a',b']$ be intervals whose end-points are not critical values of $\cA_{\tilde H}$.
 Assume that